matthew-brett/psy-data-sci/psy_data_sci_slides.md

 > --- Leo Breiman [-@breiman2001statistical] "Statistical modeling: the two
 > cultures"

+# A change in culture

+> Computing results are now being presented in a very loose, “breezy” way—in
+> journal articles, in conferences, and in books.
+All too often one simply
+> takes computations at face value.
+This is spectacularly against the evidence
+> of my own experience.
+I would much rather that at talks and in referee
+> reports, the possibility of such error were seriously examined.
+>
+> -- <cite>David L. Donoho (2010).
+An invitation to reproducible computational
+> research.
+Biostatistics Volume 11, Issue 3 Pp. 385-388</cite>

 # Technical gains

 * flexibility in data that can be analyzed (Twitter feeds, web pages,